shini4i/helm-charts-updater/README.md

     chart_name: my-chart
     app_version: ${{ github.ref_name }}

     # Optional.
+The path to clone the git repository
+    # Defaults to charts-repo
+    clone_path: charts-repo

+    # Optional.
 Path to the location of helm charts in the gh_repo
     # Default to charts
     charts_path: charts